Material Measurement Units for a Circular Economy: Foundations through a Review: Conclusions

 To improve the management of natural resources, this paper first defined a computer-vision-based complex sensor and then reviewed the works related to its technological foundations.
 A network of such sensors for wide-area material stock monitoring was also discussed.
 Accurate estimation of the mass of materials by processing real-world images is the most challenging task, especially if the vision system is implemented on edge devices with limited computing performance such as microcontrollers and smartphones.
 Five future research directions have been outlined.
-We hope to reach the interest of computer engineers concerned about the human ecological footprint and the interest of industrial ecologists/circular economists looking at new ways to use the latest advances in computer vision.
+We hope to reach the interest of computer vision researchers and engineers concerned about the human ecological footprint and the interest of industrial ecologists, circular economists and environmental researchers and engineers looking at new ways to use the latest advances in computer vision.